How to Stock & Organize a Kitchen Pantry

 Going back to identifying your pantry’s purpose, invest in accessible, quality storage containers for the bulk items you use most often.
 Look for containers made from high-grade, durable materials with tight-fitting lids.

 Recycled glass containers work well as easy, frugal storage containers.
-Wide-mouth canning jars make it easy to access the ingredients as well as enable you to quickly identify what’s inside.
+Wide-mouth canning jars make it easy to access the ingredients and enable you to quickly identify what’s inside.

 Glass and metal containers deter mice as they’re impossible to chew through.